MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/respond-file-alerts.md

 You can also manually submit a sample through the [Malware Protection Center Portal](https://www.microsoft.com/security/portal/submission/submit.aspx) if the file was not observed on a Windows 10 machine, and wait for **Submit for deep analysis** button to become available.

 > [!NOTE]
-> Due to backend processing flows in the Malware Protection Center Portal, there could be up to 10 minutes of latency between file submission and availability of the deep analysis feature in Windows Defender ATP.
+> Due to backend processing flows in the Malware Protection Center Portal, there could be up to 10 minutes of latency between file submission and availability of the deep analysis feature in Microsoft Defender ATP.

-When the sample is collected, Windows Defender ATP runs the file in is a secure environment and creates a detailed report of observed behaviors and associated artifacts, such as files dropped on machines, communication to IPs, and registry modifications.
+When the sample is collected, Microsoft Defender ATP runs the file in is a secure environment and creates a detailed report of observed behaviors and associated artifacts, such as files dropped on machines, communication to IPs, and registry modifications.

 **Submit files for deep analysis:**